Skip to content

 }

-• Local server, viewer, cookie-authenticated WebSocket subscribe → ack all work end-to-end.
-Session plumbing is production-shaped, not a mock.
+• Local server + wsToken-gated WebSocket subscribe → ack work end-to-end — the iframe receives wsUrl/wsToken on the ai.ggui/render slice.
+Render plumbing is production-shaped, not a mock.

-• 🔒 Default auth is dev-mode.
-Any non-empty bearer token is accepted as the builder identity.
-This is only safe on 127.0.0.1.
-Swap in a real AuthAdapter via createGguiServer({ auth }) before exposing the server to anything beyond localhost.
+• 🔒 Default auth is pair-minted. /mcp rejects bearers that weren’t issued by the pairing flow.
+Pass --dev-allow-all to accept any non-empty bearer as builder (safe only on 127.0.0.1), or swap in a real AuthAdapter via createGguiServer({ auth }) before exposing the server beyond localhost.

 • Not a hosted service.
-No platform.guuey.com account.
-No billing.
-No managed dashboards.
-For those, see the Hosted Quick Start.
+No ggui cloud account, no billing, no managed dashboards.
+For those, see the Hosted Quick Start (coming soon).

 Terminal window